-City boss says clash with Chelsea will have no bearing on Champions League final
+Pep Guardiola denies Manchester City's clash with Chelsea on Saturday will have any bearing on the Champions League final.

 City host Thomas Tuchel's Blues in the Premier League knowing that a victory will secure their third Premier League title in four years.